mjdbc/mjdbc/README.md

 In most cases you do not need to create your own binder.
 All you need is to make your class to implement one of these interfaces: DbInt, DbLong or DbString [(example)](https://github.com/mjdbc/mjdbc/blob/master/src/test/java/com/github/mjdbc/test/asset/model/UserId.java).

 ##### Low level API
-Usage of java.sql.* API is transparent in mjdbc.
+Usage of java.sql.* API is transparent in mJDBC.
 You can always get statements, connections, result sets and have a full power of native JDBC driver.
 Example:
 ```java
 Db db = new Db(ds);